taligentx/dscKeybusInterface/README.md

       * Includes [Arduino framework support](https://github.com/esp8266/Arduino), integrated WiFi, and improved specs for ~$3USD shipped.
       * NodeMCU modules are a good choice as they can be powered directly from the DSC panel, the Wemos D1 Mini requires an additional 5v voltage regulator to handle the 12v+ DSC panel power.
       * Supports running at 160MHz - this especially helps sketches using TLS connections
-    - esp32 development boards (experimental support)
+    - esp32: NodeMCU ESP-32S, Doit ESP32 Devkit v1, Wemos Lolin D32, etc (experimental support)
       * Includes [Arduino framework support](https://github.com/espressif/arduino-esp32), dual cores, WiFi, and Bluetooth for ~$5USD shipped.
       * Note that different resistor values are used as the GPIO pins are 3.3v-only.
 * Designed for reliable data decoding and performance: